 Want to immerse yourself in non-stop Korean culture while you TEFL?
 It’s easy to see why teaching English in Seoul is the first choice for many teachers arriving in South Korea.
 The city is crammed with exciting sights, flavours and experiences to get stuck into.
 From endless street food options to all-night karaoke rooms, UNESCO World Heritage-listed sites to colourful markets, museums and mega-malls, you’ll never be short of things to do with your time off in Seoul.

-The city boasts one of the best modern transport systems in the world, with the KTX high-speed rail and the Seoul Subway whizzing residents between work and play.
 Additionally, you’ll never have to worry about losing touch with friends and family back home – Seoul is known for having the world’s fastest fibre-optic broadband and internet speed.

 You’ll find it easy to make friends too – the capital city is home to a small, tight-knit community of expats and English teachers.
 Because Seoul is so popular with foreign teachers, schools are often quite picky when it comes to hiring new teachers.
 Competition for the best jobs and schools can sometimes be tough but, for those who do secure a position, a good salary and perks like free accommodation can be expected.

-While Seoul is an amazing place to live, there are a few things worth considering.
+While teaching in Seoul is so rewarding, and it’s an amazing place to live, there are a few things worth considering.
 The population density of Seoul is twice that of New York, making it one of the most cramped places on the planet.
 With so many people, it goes without saying that space is something of a commodity.
 Small studio apartments are the norm, while all those cars squashed into a tiny area mean pollution levels are the highest in the country.
 And, while wages in Seoul tend to be high, the cost of living in the city is more than that of other areas, often making it difficult to save money.
-Those looking to squirrel away their wages, rather than spend them, might be happier in a smaller city or rural school.
-In the end, it’s all about individual preferences.
-So what will it be?
-24-hour Korean culture… or a quieter life in the country?!

 Before you decide if teaching English in South Korea is right for you, have a look at what Sarah and her husband – two of our TEFL Org graduates – had to say about their experience of working in the country: